jfodera/Weather-Music/lab5/README.md

-   must use execute and fetch togehter with PDO statements in order to actually retrieve things try and catch makes debugging a lot easier session start resumes session session is reset when tab is closed
+   must use execute and fetch togehter with PDO statements in order to actually retrieve things try and catch makes debugging a lot easier session start resumes session session is reset when tab is closed or cache reset